Pylons/akhet/docs/usage.rst

 in Ubuntu Linux 10.10: python-setuptools, python-virtualenv, and virtualenvwrapper.

-You'll probably want Virtualenv's "--no-site-packages" option to avoid undesired interactions with with other Python packages installed in the global site-packages directory.
-In particular,
-"zope" is a namespace package that can't be split between the global site-packages and the virtualenv.
-Ubuntu installs some Zope packages and Pyramid installs others, and this can lead to import errors unless you use "--no-site-packages".
+You'll probably want Virtualenv's ``--no-site-packages`` option to avoid undesired interactions with with other Python packages installed globally (outside the virtualenv).
+In particular, "zope" is a namespace package that can't be split between the global site-packages and the virtualenv.
+Ubuntu installs some Zope packages and that can lead to ImportError unless you use ``--no-site-packages``.
 If you do need particular global packages (such as those with C dependencies that can be hard to install yourself), make symbolic links from the virtualenv's site-packages to the packages in the global site-packages.